geraldopmj/Arqueokit/README.md

 **Disclaimer:**
 This software is provided “as is”, without any express or implied warranty.
+The author assumes no liability for damages arising from the use of this software.

 **Copyright © 2025 Geraldo Pereira de Morais Júnior**